AVykhovanok/cinema-app/README.md

-It represents the work of a cinema service and providing the possibility of user registration and authentication, as well as all CRUD operations with order, shopping cart, movie, movie session and cinema hall.The web application consists of backend part, it implemented using n-tired architecture in accordance with SOLID and REST principles.
+It represents the work of a cinema service and providing the possibility of user registration and authentication, as well as all CRUD operations with order, shopping cart, movie, movie session and cinema hall.The web application consists of backend part, it implemented using n-tiered architecture in accordance with SOLID and REST principles.
 ***